Republicans urge faster processing of unemployment claims

 Noah Williams, director of the Center for Research on the Wisconsin Economy at the University of Wisconsin-Madison, said spikes in unemployment and the challenges faced in Wisconsin were not out of line with national averages.
 However, Williams said “other states have certainly done better in terms of processing claims.”

+Also Wednesday, the state set records for the largest single-day increases in COVID-19 deaths at 22 and new cases at 599.
+The 10,330 tests administered was also a daily high.
+The percentage of positives out of all tests given was 6%, up from 4% the day before.

-As of Wednesday, 539 people have died from COVID-19 in Wisconsin and there were nearly 16,500 confirmed cases, according to the state Department of Health Services.
+In total, 539 people have died from COVID-19 in Wisconsin and there are nearly 16,500 confirmed cases, the state Department of Health Services reported.

+The records in deaths and new cases were reported exactly two weeks after the Wisconsin Supreme Court struck down Evers’ stay-at-home order, leaving a patchwork of local restrictions in place.

+Andrea Palm, the state’s health secretary, said she couldn't say with confidence that the new cases are related to the state’s “safer at home” order being tossed out by the court.
+The Supreme Court on Wednesday dismissed a second challenge to the order as moot, while Evers announced a new $200 million grant program for local governments paid for with federal money.